AviX4/TextSync/readme.md

 ## Overview

 TextSync is a collaborative text editor application inspired by Google Docs.
-It utilizes React for the frontend, Quill as the text editor, Socket.io for real-time collaboration, and MongoDB for data storage.
+It utilizes React for the frontend, Quill as the text editor, Socket.io for real-time collaboration and MongoDB for data storage.

 ## Frontend Setup